renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+## automergeSchedule

+The `automergeSchedule` option allows you to define times of week or month for automerging Renovate updates.
+The default value for `automergeSchedule` is "at any time", which is functionally the same as declaring a `null` schedule.
+i.e. Renovate will auto merge any merge-able update requests available.
+To configure this option refer to [`schedule`](https://docs.renovatebot.com/configuration-options/#schedule) as the syntax is the same.

 ## automergeStrategy

 This setting is only applicable if you opt-in by configuring `automerge` to `true` and `automergeType` to `pr` for any of your dependencies.